rc2dev/fyodor/README.md

 - `CLIPPINGS_FILE` is the path for `My Clippings.txt`.
 - `OUTPUT_DIR` is the directory to write the markdown files.
 If none is supplied, this will be `fyodor_output` under the current directory.

+## PSA: HTML to markdown

+Did you export your annotations to HTML using the Kindle mobile app?

+You can convert it to markdown with [a script I wrote specifically for it](https://rafaelc.org/k/kindle2md).

 ## Buy me a coffee

 If you like Fyodor, you can show your support here: